MazrimT/pi_stream/README.md

 ```

 # Run
-Put your Stream Key, API key and stream config in the config/config.toml file
+Put your Stream Key and Streaming service in the config/config.toml file

 This can't actually run yet, but when it can the idea is to:
 this doesn't work yet, but idea is to do: